Development Environment¶

 sudo apt install libtiff5-dev

-sudo apt install libjpeg8-dev zlib1g-dev libfreetype6-dev
+sudo apt install libjpeg-dev zlib1g-dev libfreetype6-dev

 sudo apt install liblcms2-dev libwebp-dev tcl8.5-dev tk8.5-dev python-tk